The Cult of Christmas Beers

 Photography courtesy of Anchor Brewing Co.

-When Maytag brewed the now-iconic Anchor Christmas Ale for the first time in 1975, he probably couldn’t have imagined how ingrained the beer would become in drinkers’ own holiday traditions.
+When Maytag brewed Anchor Christmas Ale for the first time, he probably couldn’t have imagined how ingrained the beer would become in drinkers’ own holiday traditions.

 Maytag came up with the idea for a Christmas Ale after taking a trip to England.

-He came back inspired to brew two new beers: Old Foghorn barleywine and Christmas Ale.
+He returned inspired to brew two new beers: Old Foghorn barleywine and Christmas Ale.

-See, earlier that year, Maytag had brewed Anchor Liberty Ale for the first time, commemorating the 200th anniversary of Paul Revere’s ride.
+See, Maytag had brewed Anchor Liberty Ale for the first time earlier that year, commemorating the 200th anniversary of Paul Revere’s ride.
 After visiting England and having a hard time finding all-malt beers, he decided to brew his own.

-So technically, the very first batch of Christmas Ale was actually the second batch of Liberty Ale.
-In fact, the working title was 2nd L.A. before Maytag named it Our Special Ale.
+So technically, the very first batch of Christmas Ale was the second batch of Liberty Ale.
+The working title was even 2nd L.A. before Maytag named it Our Special Ale.
 (Still with us?)

-“In an odd way, the trip made Fritz even more determined to do something special and unique to San Francisco and Anchor,” says Burkhart, whose thirty-one years at the brewery led him to compile a book on Anchor’s history called “The Anchor Brewing Story” that came out last month.
+“In an odd way, the trip made Fritz even more determined to do something special and unique to San Francisco and Anchor,” says former Anchor Historian David Burkhart, whose thirty-one years at the brewery before it closed in 2023 led him to compile a book on Anchor’s history called “The Anchor Brewing Story.”

 To help promote Our Special Ale, Maytag took out an ad in the San Francisco Chronicle saying come and get our special Christmas Ale.
-“He had no idea how the ad would be received, but there was a line around the corner with people interested in trying this beer,” says Angela Knotts, director of brand marketing at Anchor.
-“From day one, there was an energy for Christmas Ale… That tradition continued year after year.”
+“He had no idea how the ad would be received, but there was a line around the corner with people interested in trying this beer,” former Anchor Director of Brand Marketing Angela Knotts once told us.
+“From day one, there was an energy for Christmas Ale. … That tradition continued year after year.”

 troegs independent brewing the the mad elf christmas ale beer